nginx/unit-docs/source/configuration.rst

    Unit supports encoded symbols in URIs as the last query above suggests.

-If your query specifies only the directory name, Unit will attempt to serve :file:`index.html` from this directory:
+If your query specifies only the directory name, Unit attempts to serve :file:`index.html` from this directory:

 .. subs-code-block:: console